mcejp/bmboot/doc/questions.rst

 .. question:: ABI compatibility
-   :status: OPEN
+   :status: RESOLVED
    :links: Q_PLD_MON_ABI

-   Question: Since FGCD and v_loop will be deployed independently, how to ensure ABI compatibility between bmboot manager and payload library?
+   Question: Since FGCD and v_loop will be deployed independently, how to ensure ABI compatibility (CPU core, memory address, SMC interface) between bmboot manager and payload library?

+   Answer: This will be checked by FGCD by having a "v_loop ABI version" in the metadata.

 .. question:: Can EL0 have its own VBAR?